 The leopard tortoise (Stigmochelys pardalis) is the fourth largest species of tortoise in the world and the second largest in Africa after the African spurred tortoise (Centrochelys sulcata).
-An average adult reach a length of 46 cm (18 in) and a weight up to 54 kg (120 lb).
+An adult reaches an average length of 46 cm (18 in) and a weight up to 54 kg (120 lb.).
 There are larger specimens, and the largest are found in Ethiopia and Sudan where some can reach lengths up to 100 cm (40 in) or more.
-It is named for its attractively marked carapace, with black blothces, spots and dashes on a yellow to cream colored background.
+It is named for its attractively marked carapace, with black blotches, spots, and dashes on a yellow to cream-colored background.
 No individual looks the same.
 The black markings are darker and clearer on younger individuals, and they fade away gradually as the tortoises age.
 Older individuals can have no clear markings at all.

 The leopard tortoise is found in various habitats, typically grasslands and thorny scrub, but also open woodlands.
-It does prefer semi-arid environments, but can also be found in rainier areas.
-To avoid the hottest temperatures of the midday sun it will take shelter in abanonded burrows or under trees and vegetation.
+It does prefer semi-arid environments but can also be found in rainier areas.
+To avoid the hottest temperatures of the midday sun it will take shelter in abandoned burrows or under trees and vegetation.
 It will also take shelter in burrows during cold nights.
-The leopard tortoise predominantly feeds on grass, but will also eat succulet plants, mushrooms and fruit.
+The leopard tortoise predominantly feeds on grass, but will also eat succulent plants, mushrooms, and fruit.

-The leopard tortoise has a history of being caught in the wild to be used as a pet, but many places, including the United States, import of the species is illegal.
+The leopard tortoise has a history of being caught in the wild to be used as pets, but many places, including the United States, import of the species is illegal.
 Wild caught leopard tortoises do not do well in captivity, are difficult to breed, and might be ridden with ticks or parasites, as well as have diseases.
-There are now captive breeding programs for the species, which work a lot better and are not illegal.
-It is a widespread and common species throughout its range, but it is often hunted for food and is a vulenrabale species in densly populated areas.
-It is, however, quite numoerous most places and it is listed as least concern on the IUCN Red List.
+There are captive breeding programs for the species, which work a lot better and are not illegal.
+It is a widespread and common species throughout its range, but it is often hunted for food and is a vulnerable species in densely populated areas.
+It is, however, quite numerous most places and it is listed as least concern on the IUCN Red List.